JustinLohKingWei/todo_todo/README.md

 This project is my implementation of the todomvc exercise : https://todomvc.com/examples/react/#/ .

-The application is written as a react application with a typescript configuration, and performs all functionatilites as a frontend application only.
+The application is written as a react application with a typescript configuration and uses the Styled Components library, and performs all functionatilites as a frontend application only.
 That being said , there is no external backend architecture involved .

 ## Features